backupbrew/switchbrew/SPL services.md

 No input params.

 Returns an u8 flag for whether the system is devunit it seems.
+Output flag is 0 on retail.